sigmaister/copy_CollapsOS/tools/emul/README.md

 because so far, I don't see the advantage of emulation versus running code on the real thing.

+## bshell

+The `basic` app is on its way to replace the shell.
+It is wrapped in the z80 emulator in the same way that the shell is and interacts with `cfsin` similarly.

 ## zasm

 `zasm/zasm` is `apps/zasm` wrapped in an emulator.
 It is quite central to the